devsarahgeo/Olist-Ecommerce-GTM-Analysis/README.md

 ## 🧭 Executive Summary
 <p>
-When I was exploring Brazilian E-commerce marketplace current year’s data, the data revealed patterns in orders, cancellations, and repeat buyers, prompting analysis of 2016–2018 data to see if these trends held historically.
+When I was exploring Brazilian E-commerce marketplace current year’s data, the data revealed patterns in orders, cancellations, and repeat buyers.
+This prompted an analysis of 2016–2018 data to see if these trends held historically.
 In the historic data, I noticed</b> inconsistencies and gaps in order volumes, high cancellation rates, and unclear patterns in repeat buyers, which made it challenging to fully understand marketplace performance.

 To address this, I analyzed the data focusing on GMV (Gross Merchandise Value), order volume, cancellations, and repeat buyers.
 This analysis highlights top-performing sellers, revenue-driving product categories, and patterns in customer behavior, providing actionable insights to guide business decisions and improve operational efficiency.